codezeug/fa2db/README.md

 * Every FSO obtains a GUID.
 * When the project will be revisioned then all FSOs are saved and every FSO obtains the same revision number (GUID or similar).
 * Every version of a FSOs is saved completely without saving differences etc, for simplicity reasons.
 * Every FSO revision is saved in a table sentence.
+Optionally the FSO can be compressed.
+* Contents of certain FSOs can be indexed.